mknx/smarthome/dev/README.md

    * changes to bin/smarthome.py and lib/\* must be checked with me.
    * changes to plugins from other developers must be checked with the developer.

-### Push changes
+### Fork
-   * `git checkout develop`: goto the develop branch
+   * Goto [SmartHome Repo](https://github.com/mknx/smarthome) logged in with your username/password.
+   * Click on 'fork' in the right upper corner.
+   * Change to your Terminal and enter `git clone https://USER:PASSWORD@github.com/USER/smarthome`
-   * `git status`: check the status of the files in the develop branch
+   * Checkout the develop branch `git checkout develop`
+   * Change/create a file.
-   * `git add changedfile.py`: select one or more files for commit
+   * Add the file `git add FILE`
-   * `git commit` describe the commit with a useful comment
+   * Commit the changes with a usefull comment: 'git commit'
-   * `git pull && git push`: sync with the origin repository
+   * Push your changes to your repository: `git pull && git push`
+   * Create a pull request on github: base: mknx/develop  compare: USER/develop

 ### Merge
 If you think your code is ready for prime time send me a __pull request via github__ or an [email](mailto:marcus@popp.mx) with the code.